Veneer Vs. Solid Wood: Which Is Better for Furniture?

 What Is Solid Wood?

-Pros of Solid Wood
+Benefits of Choosing Solid Wood

-Ageing
+1. Ageing

 Solid wood ages well, and even if it gets dents and scratches, it creates a different design on it own which is a very unique characteristics of solid wood.